hetvi2206/demand-forecasting/README.md

-# 🏭 DemandPulse: Short-Term Demand Forecasting for Manufacturing Plants
+# 🏭 XDemand: Short-Term Demand Forecasting for Manufacturing Plants

-**DemandPulse** is an AI-powered application built using **XGBoost** and **Streamlit** to forecast short-term product demand for manufacturing plants based on historical sales data.
+**XDemand** is an AI-powered application built using **XGBoost** and **Streamlit** to forecast short-term product demand for manufacturing plants based on historical sales data.
 It uses time-series features, lag variables, and rolling statistics to provide accurate, explainable demand predictions for specific dates or date ranges.

 ---